loot/libloot/docs/metadata/data_structures/message.rst

   ``string list``

-  A list of GitHub Flavored Markdown strings to be substituted into the message content string.
+  A list of CommonMark strings to be substituted into the message content string.
 The content string must use numbered specifiers (``%1%``, ``%2%``, etc.), where the numbers correspond to the position of the substitution string in this list to use, to denote where these strings are to be substituted.

 .. _languages: